david880110/Human-Activity-Recognition-Analysis/README.md

 <p align="center">
   • <a href="#findings">Findings</a>
-  • <a href="#syntax-detail">Syntax Detail</a>
+  • <a href="#syntax-detail">Project Detail</a>
   • <a href="#technology-Used">Technology Used</a>
 </p>

 One thing that people regularly do is quantify how much of a particular activity they do, but they rarely quantify how well they do it.
 Devices such as Jawbone Up, Nike FuelBand, and Fitbit it is now possible to collect a large amount of data about personal activity relatively inexpensively.
 These type of devices are part of the quantified self movement, aim to find patterns in individual's behavior.
 The goal of this project is to use data from accelerometers on the belt, forearm, arm, and dumbell of 6 participants.
-They were asked to perform barbell lifts correctly and incorrectly in 5 different ways.

 ## Data Source

 <img src="https://raw.githubusercontent.com/david880110/Human-Activity-Recognition-Analysis/master/image/wayback-machine-logo.jpg" width="240" height="80"/>